 The state serves as the parent of foster care children.
-They have been abused, and it is incumbent on the state to perform not as a neglectful parent itself.
 A responsible and loving parent does not kick his son or daughter out of the house at 18 years of age.
 While AB 427 and DSS' implementing regulations are steps in the right direction, they do not grasp the responsibility of a parent.
-That obligation commonly involves keeping a child at home when that home is needed for additional years, helping to pay for college or schooling, help with that first job, even that first house down payment.
+That obligation commonly involves keeping a child at home when that home is needed for additional years, helping to pay for college or schooling, help with first job, even help with a first house down payment.
 The state has taken these children from parents and now serves that function; it should be setting an example, not shirking the same duties it has sanctioned others for avoiding.

 Accordingly, foster care assistance to those providing parental services should continue until the youth is 23 years of age, if necessary.
-The age should be raised if special needs of the child require it, again, as we would expect of any devoted parent.
-Every child who is working toward employment and self advancement, and is in training or school and remains in good standing, should receive \$10,000 per year in living expenses, if not living with assisted foster care providers, \$3,000 per annum if they are and their room and shelter needs are met, and tuition, fees, and book expenses.
+The age should be raised if special needs of the child require it, again, as would be expected of any devoted parent.
+Every child who is working toward employment and self-advancement, and is in training or school and remains in good standing, should receive \$10,000 per year in living expenses if not living with assisted foster care providers or \$3,000 per year if they are and their room and shelter needs are met, and tuition, fees, and book expenses.
 Such assistance is not a handout-it is the investment that a responsible parent properly makes.